Lourdes Ortiz (footballer)

-Lourdes Elizabeth Ortiz Vallejos (born 1 July 1987) is a Paraguayan footballer who plays as a midfielder.
-She was a member of the Paraguay women's national team.
+Lourdes Elizabeth Ortiz Vallejos (born 1 July 1987) is a Paraguayan footballer who plays as a midfielder or forward.
+She was a member of the Paraguay women's national team and of the national U20 squad.

 International career

 Ortiz represented Paraguay at the 2006 South American U-20 Women's Championship.
 At senior level, she played in three Copa América Femenina editions (2006, 2010 and 2014).